CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 There were a couple of things I’ll take away from it.
 The way Benito structured disciplines, their folders, and the user lists tied to them was clean.
 I’ll use that.
 It makes sense.

-But the core idea—Excel driving project creation—that part isn’t new.
+But the core idea—Excel driving project template creation—that part isn’t new.

 I’ve been working like that since around 2018 when I was a Lead ProjectWise Admin for the Highways business in the UK at AECOM (what they call a GA).